Creating a Workbook

 2. On the Select a dataset to create a new workbook page, click New Dataset.

-3. Select a record type for the dataset.
+3. Select a record type for your dataset.

-The Dataset Builder appears with preselected fields in the Data Grid.
+The Dataset Builder will appear with some fields already added to the Data Grid.

-4. Select the fields and criteria filters you want to include in the dataset.
+4. Select the fields and criteria filters you want in your dataset.
 For more information, see Defining a Dataset and Dataset Criteria Filters.

-5. When you are satisfied with your results, click Apply to workbook.
+5. When you're satisfied with your results, click Apply to workbook.

-7. Edit the layout and formatting for each workbook visualization that you add.
+7. Edit the layout and formatting for each workbook visualization you add.

 For more information, see Workbook Table Views, Workbook Pivot Tables, or Workbook Charts.